 Perhaps a single large opportunity may have dropped in your lap, or your stated business plans are to now target larger profile clients of 100-500 plus servers or seats.
 The rewards of making this move are potentially great for an MSP’s reputation and new expected revenues.

 The sales approach along with the customer’s daily and contractual expectations are different from taking orders from small business clients.
 An aggressive and growing MSP must take stock and build out capabilities quickly when capturing larger accounts.
 Take your staff with you on this challenge and get the buy-in from all internal players.

 First Off, Take Your Inventory

-Before considering a move to bid and win a much larger sized accounts, take stock of your own internal resources and the impact of moving up a tier in client size.
-Not only is the amount of power and space a new demand, the impact to your people and processes has to be assessed.
+Before considering a move to bid and win much larger sized accounts, take stock of your own internal resources and the impact of moving up a tier in client size.
+Not only is the amount of power and space a new demand, but the impact on your people and processes also has to be assessed.
 The expectations of the new set of larger accounts may assume you have already made key investments that up to now were only aspirational.
 Consider an honest internal assessment of these service attributes;